Salesforce Data Migration Best Practices

 Salesforce Data Migration: Business Requirements/Strategy

 2. Define the migration scope and budget.
 Make sure to make a definitive plan as to the exact scope of the migration.
-If only a subset of data is being migrated, or only a single team’s data will be impacted, this will need to be communicated.
-Similarly, larger data migrations can take a lot of time and effort — especially when cleansing larger data sets, or merging data from multiple origins.
+If only a subset of data is being migrated, or only a single team’s data will be impacted, this must be communicated.
+Similarly, larger data migrations can take much time and effort — especially when cleansing larger data sets or merging data from multiple origins.
 Keeping a Salesforce data migration project within a set budget is important, and this budget should be defined from the outset.

 4. Clean your data before migration.
 Plan for where your data is going, not where it’s coming from – clean it before importing it into your Salesforce environment.
-Ensuring your data is clean before it is imported means your Salesforce data integrity remains intact and your users are still able to get valuable information from your data.
+Ensuring your data is clean before it is imported means your Salesforce data integrity remains intact, and your users can still get valuable information from your data.

 6. Validate your migrated data.
 It’s important to validate your data once it has been migrated into Salesforce.
-This way you can ensure it has retained its integrity, especially on key pieces of information such as contact details (like email addresses, phone numbers, etc).
-Sometimes things don’t go as planned during a data migration, so you should always spot-check your data afterwards.
+This way, you can ensure it has retained its integrity, especially on key pieces of information such as contact details (like email addresses, phone numbers, etc).
+Sometimes, things don’t go as planned during a data migration, so you should always spot-check your data afterward.

 7. Clean your data after migration.
-I know, you have already cleaned your data BEFORE migration, but you’ll likely need to do some cleanup after as well.
-Often during a migration, you’ll find you have duplicate data as a result of merging more than one data source.
+I know you have already cleaned your data BEFORE migration, but you’ll likely need to do some cleanup afterward.
+Often, during a migration, you’ll find you have duplicate data as a result of merging more than one data source.
 Merge these duplicates and tidy up any additional data to ensure that your users have the best experience inside Salesforce.

 8. Celebrate your win.
 A Salesforce Data Migration is no easy task, so be sure to reward yourself and your team as you hit milestones.
 Not only is it well deserved, but getting your users excited about the Salesforce system will increase user adoption as they begin to use it.